Frequently Asked QuestionsThese are based off the most common questions and objections people who have just put down their names have.

-The Project fee is $2820.This opportunity with Project Everest is able to be financed like the rest of your degree (as long as you fit some basic criteria), the work you will do and skills you develop has a greater impact on the skills employers actually look for.
-Kai never thought he could do something like this but it was hidden within his bachelor degree program.
+The internship opportunity with Project Everest can be financed like the rest of your degree as HECS (as long as you fit some basic criteria).
+Kai Faulkner didn’t think he could do something like this but it was hidden within his bachelor degree program:

-“I had no idea at the start that this was completely within my reach through my University.
-Through my ongoing involvement for the last 15 months, it is insane how financially accessible it has been for me.” – Kai Faulkner
+“I had no idea at the start that this was completely in my reach through my University.
+Through my ongoing involvement for the last 15

 What does my Project Fee include?